-In years 2020-2022, during my postdoc at NYU, my work was focused on the AI in breast cancer imaging.
-In the lab I've been working with all routine breast imaging modalities (mammography, tomosynthesis, ultrasound, MRI).
+In years 2020-2022, during my postdoc at NYU, my work was focused on the AI in multi-modal breast cancer imaging (mammography, tomosynthesis, ultrasound, MRI).
 I've been a project leader of breast cancer classification in MRI with convnets.
-Results of the breast MRI project were first released on medRxiv in February 2022.
+Results of the breast MRI project were published in Science Translational Medicine in September 2022, as well as featured on the journal's cover.
+Our robust, retrospective analysis showed that our system could reduce the number of unnecessary biopsies by up to 20 percent.
+We evaluated our findings on multiple, international data sets, including a data set from my Alma Mater -- Jagiellonian University in Kraków, Poland.

 With other NYU team members, I participated and won the Digital Breast Tomosynthesis Lesion Detection Challenge, organized by the SPIE, the American Association of Physicists in Medicine (AAPM), the National Cancer Institute (NCI), and Duke AI in Radiology (DAIR).
 We summarized our results in a Nature Machine Intelligence paper.
 You can also find a story about this challenge on CAI2R website or a video of the winning entry, presented by project leader, Jungkyu Park.